pbeltram/virtualdisk/readme.txt

 related to KMDF 1.0.

 You will have to install Windows 2003 SP1 DDK and KMDF.
 Check on this page where and how to find them http://www.microsoft.com/whdc/resources/downloads.mspx.

+NOTE: Device driver was run and tested on W2K-latest_sp and WXP (no sp).
+Check known problems described in sourceforge.net tracker: 1774307 and 1774304.

 Run do_vdbuild.cmd to build vdbus.sys driver and vdenum.exe console application.